Day Trading Stats

 - Traders who operate profitably tend to raise their trading activity more than those who do not operate profitably.

 - Investors often tend to hold on to their losing investments while selling their winning investments.

 - If an investor has sold a stock for a profit, then they are more likely to repurchase that stock again than a stock they previously took a loss on.

 - Traders tend to fail to learn from their mistakes when trading.

 The forex market is the most liquid market in the world, which makes it very suitable for day traders, with many available sellers and buyers with relatively low transaction costs.
 As our article on forex trading stats and trends shows, in terms of transaction volume, the forex market is twelve times larger than the futures market and 27 times larger than the equities or stock market.

-Daily transaction volumes in U.S. dollars in the forex, futures and equities markets.
-Source: Brokernotes.
+(Caption) Daily transaction volumes in U.S. dollars in the forex, futures and equities markets.
+Source: BrokerNotes.